Sixth chords

 Creating harmonic movement

-Instead of playing just one chord (e.g. 7, maj7, m7, major, minor) for two or more bars, a corresponding sixth chord is often inserted to be played alternately with the original chord.
+Instead of holding a single chord (e.g., 7, maj7, m7, major, minor) for two or more bars, a corresponding sixth chord is often inserted to be played alternately with the original chord.

 Example 3: